z-hao-wang/stompjs-nodejs/README.md

 contributions are welcome.

-Special thanks to original author Deepak Kumar for writing stompjs lib
+Special thanks to original authors of stompjs https://github.com/stomp-js/stompjs